For engaged couples

 One price.
 No hidden fees.

-The current public experience is a limited beta preview. $599 is the intended launch price once live-money readiness is complete.
+The current public experience is a Texas limited beta with request-based admission. $599 is the intended beta price once live paid checkout is activated publicly.

 Ready to plan your future together?

-Start with a quick Texas fit check to see whether this limited beta preview matches your situation.
+Start with a quick Texas fit check, then request limited-beta access if the current Texas scope matches your situation.

 Check Texas fit